CONTACT INFORMATION

 - A 3-year-old child can enroll for 2 consecutive school year in ECCD program but a 4-year-old child can enroll to ECCD for only 1 school year.

-This program provides additional financial assistance in the amount of P3,000 per beneficiary for the educational needs of indigent children and youth.
+This program provides additional financial assistance in the amount of PHP 3,000 per beneficiary for the educational needs of indigent children and youth.
 The qualified beneficiaries are at least in Grade 4 to Grade 10, enrolled in public school or Alternative Learning System (ALS), from a family with 4 or more children, not 4Ps beneficiary, and residing in Quezon City.

 - Original Barangay Certificate of Indigency